What remedy should Ofpra reject the asylum application?

 Rejection

-If your appeal is rejected, you can appeal to the Conseil d'État (Council of State) within 2 months of the notification of the rejection of the CNDA.
+The only possible action is to file an appeal in cassation before the Council of State within 2 months of notification of the rejection of the CNDA.

 Who shall I contact